-In any marriage, the ability to communicate with your partner at ease is the key for its success.
+In any marriage, the ability to communicate with your partner at ease is the key to its success.
 Oftentimes, poor communication can result in unnecessary arguments that can escalate troubles and lead to a troubled marriage or divorce.
 Without the ability to properly communicate with your partner, words can be misconstrued, taken out of context and/or become hurtful.

 When it comes to communication in a marriage, it is a known factor that men and women communicate differently from one another and this can most often be the underlying issue for causing poor communication.